-Crude Oil and Gas Prices (Updated 8/12)
+Crude Oil and Gas Prices (Updated 8/18)

-EIA Outlook For Gasoline 19: "U.S. regular gasoline retail prices averaged \$3.14 per gallon (gal) in July, the highest monthly average price since October 2014.
+EIA Outlook For Gasoline: "U.S. regular gasoline retail prices averaged \$3.14 per gallon (gal) in July, the highest monthly average price since October 2014.
 Recent gasoline price increases reflect rising crude oil prices and rising wholesale gasoline margins, amid relatively low gasoline inventories.
 We expect that prices will average \$3.12/gal in August before falling to \$2.82/gal, on average, in 4Q21.
 The expected drop in retail gasoline prices reflects our forecast that gasoline margins will decline from elevated levels, as is typical in the United States during the second half of the year."

-EIA Outlook For Oil20: "Brent crude oil spot prices averaged \$75 per barrel (b) in July, up \$2/b from June and up \$25/b from the end of 2020.
+EIA Outlook For Oil: "Brent crude oil spot prices averaged \$75 per barrel (b) in July, up \$2/b from June and up \$25/b from the end of 2020.
 Brent prices have been rising this year as result of steady draws on global oil inventories, which averaged 1.8 million barrels per day (b/d) during the first half of 2021 (1H21) and remained at almost 1.4 million b/d in July.
 We expect Brent prices will remain near current levels for the remainder of 2021, averaging \$72/b from August through November.
 However, in 2022, we expect that continuing growth in production from OPEC+ and accelerating growth in U.S. tight oil production-along with other supply growth-will outpace decelerating growth in global oil consumption and contribute to Brent prices declining to an average of \$66/b in 2022."

-Gas Prices Continue To Climb, Remail Above \$3 A Gallon: Oil prices, as benchmarked at West Texas Intermediate, fell slightly in the beginning of August to just under \$70 a barrel, remaining near three year highs.
-Since election day, oil prices have climbed nearly \$32 a barrel.
-Gas prices rose again this week to \$3.17, the highest mark since October 2014.
-Gas is 23% higher than the beginning of 2020.21
+Gas Prices Holding Above \$3.17 A Gallon: Oil prices, as benchmarked at West Texas Intermediate, fell slightly in mid-August to just over \$68 a barrel, remaining near three year highs.
+Since election day, oil prices have climbed nearly \$31 a barrel.
+Gas prices held steady this week at \$3.17, the highest mark since October 2014.
+Gas is 23% higher than the beginning of 2020.